Magpul MS3 Sling- Review

 Frequently Asked Questions

-What are the main advantages of the Magpul MS3 sling over the older MS2 model?
+How does the Magpul MS3 sling improve upon the older MS2 model?

-What type of attachment hardware does the Magpul MS3 sling use?
+What type of attachment hardware does the Magpul MS3 sling use, and why is it preferred?

 More Tactical & Gear Videos You Might Like